Interactions-Nexus/Nexus-Wiki/tritium++/profiles.md

 #### **update/recovery**

-`recovery` : Required by noun **recovery** The existing recovery seed for this signature chain.
+`recovery` : Required by noun **recovery**.
+The existing recovery seed for this signature chain.
 This is only required if an existing recovery seed is being updated via new\_recovery.

 `new_recovery` : Required by noun **recovery**.The new recovery seed to set or change for this sig chain.
 The recovery seed must be a minimum of 40 characters.